bjlkeng/bjlkeng.github.io/source/posts/label-refinery.rst

 Figure 3 shows examples of random crops of "dough" and "butternut squash".
 You can see that they are visually very similar.
-Similarly, if we use hard labels for the crops, we'll most likely have a very dissonant time learning because for two similar images we have completely different labels.
-Contrast that with having a "soft label" for the patches of "dought", "buttnut squash", "burrito", "french loaf" etc.
+Similarly, if we use hard labels for the crops, we'll most likely have a very hard time learning learning the two because for two similar images we have completely different labels.
+Contrast that with having a "soft label" for the patches of "dough", "butternut squash", "burrito", "french loaf" etc.

 .. figure:: /images/label_refinery4.png
   :height: 400px
   :alt: Label Refinery Illustration
   :align: center

-  Figure 4: Examples of similar image patches. (source: [1])
+  Figure 4: Examples of iterative refinement. (source: [1])

-Figure 4 shows another example with the top three predictions at each iteration of label refinery trained on Alexnet.
+Figure 4 shows another example with the top three predictions at each iteration of label refinery trained on AlexNet.
 You can see that the first iteration overfits to "barbershop" especially when considering the cropped "shop" image.
-Using label refinery on the fifth iteration, we have a more reasonable soft labelling of "barbershop", "scoreboard", and "street sign".
+Using label refinery on the fifth iteration, we have a more reasonable soft labelling of "barbershop", "scoreboard", and "street sign" on the cropped image.
+(Hopefully "barbershop" still is ranked high for the original image!)

 |H2| Experiments on CIFAR10 and SVHN |H2e|

-The experiments in [1] were all about improving ImageNet classification across 1000 categories where the images were all relatively large size of 256x256 (pre-processed).
+The experiments in [1] were all about improving ImageNet classification across its 1000 categories where the images were all relatively large in size (usually pre-processed to 256x256).
 I wondered how this idea would translate to other datasets that could run on my meager GTX 1070.
-To this end, I tried the label refinery method on two much easier datasets are the CIFAR10 [2] and SVHN [3] datasets.
-The former is classification of natural images like cars, animals etc, while the latter is a bunch of images of street view house numbers.
+To this end, I tried the label refinery method on two much easier datasets: CIFAR10 [2] and SVHN [3].
+The former is a natural image dataset containing pictures of cars, animals, etc., while the latter is a bunch of images of street view house numbers.

-Testing our hypothesis that label refinery works well because of our soft labels, we would expect that it might perform better on SVHN compared to CIFAR10 because it actually have multiple labels in the same pictures (multiple numbers in the same image but only one hard label).
+Testing our hypothesis that label refinery works well because of our soft labels, we would expect that it might perform better on SVHN compared to CIFAR10 because SVHN will actually have multiple labels in the same picture (multiple numbers in the same image but only one hard label).
 Figure 5 and 6 show samples from the training data.